 A few weeks ago I was given the LiveU “Solo” live streaming device to test and review.
 They told me the $995 device was easy to use, reliable, and high quality, so that’s what I set out to test.

 The device itself is a 5.5″x 4″x 1.5″ box made of what feels like aluminum and plastic that sits in a durable fabric carrying case with molle straps on the outside and an adjustable/removable belt clip.
 It weighs about 3x more than my Pixel XL in its Moment case (if I had to guess) and feels pretty rugged.
-That being said, I wouldn’t drop it without clenching every muscle in my body.
+That being said, I wouldn’t drop it without instinctively clenching every muscle in my body.
 Anything less than a fall off a building would probably be fine though.

 On the left side of the device there is a USB 3.0 port (for using an LTE dongle), Ethernet port, and a DC port for charging/powered use.
 The right side has an additional USB port and the HDMI-in you’ll plug your camera (or switchboard, console, whatever) into.
 Along with the Ethernet and WiFi capability, the two USB ports allow for a bonded cell connection for use in the field.
 When using the “fat” cell connection I got about 5Mb/s, on WiFi I got 6Mb/s.
 I didn’t test Ethernet, but I assume it’s on par with those numbers.
 The device tells you at what bitrate you’re broadcasting at on the front LCD screen as you go.